 Directions to Trailhead:

-To reach Spence Field you'll begin this hike from the Lead Cove Trailhead near Cades Cove.
+To reach Spence Field on this hike you'll begin from the Lead Cove Trailhead near Cades Cove.
 From the Townsend "Y" intersection, drive west for 5.6 miles on Laurel Creek Road towards Cades Cove.
 The parking lot for the Lead Cove Trail will be on your left.
-(Please note that there will be a parking area on both sides of the road here - the Lead Cove Trail is on the left, and will head south from the road).
+There are parking areas on both sides of the road here, but the Lead Cove Trail is on the left, and will head south from the road.

 The shortest hike to Spence Field is via the Lead Cove Trail.
 The trail name is supposedly derived from the lead ore that was extracted here in the 1800s.

-Towards the beginning of this hike you'll pass an old homestead site on the left.
+Towards the beginning of this hike you'll pass an old homestead site on your left.
 The trail follows along the Sugar Cove Prong for roughly three-quarters of a mile before branching off and climbing steeply up to the Bote Mountain Trail.
 At 1.8 miles the trail dead-ends into the Bote Mountain Trail.
 At this point you will have already climbed nearly 1300 feet.
-To continue on to Spence Field, turn right at this junction.
+To continue on towards Spence Field, hikers should turn right at this junction.

 As you ascend the Bote Mountain Trail you'll be hiking through a fairly open pine-oak forest, with intermittent views of Defeat Ridge towards the left.

-At roughly 3 miles the Anthony Creek Trail branches off to the right.
-Continue going straight here.
+At roughly 3 miles the Anthony Creek Trail will branch off to the right.
+Continue by going straight here.

 At roughly 4.7 miles you'll reach the Appalachian Trail, and Spence Field.
 If you turn right at this junction you’ll pass through a series of small grassy meadows.
 These are pleasant meadows, but nothing compared to what you'll find on the other side of the junction.